bartman/git-wip/README.markdown

                         *

-While the old wip/*topic* work is no longer accessible directly, it can alwasy be recovered from git-reflog.
+While the old wip/*topic* work is no longer accessible directly, it can always be recovered from git-reflog.
 In the above example you could use `wip/topic@{1}` to access the dangling references.

 # git-wip command